 Some memories come back to haunt you when you're healing.

-After 26 years of abuse, I started to take my life back.
+After 26 years of bullying, sexual abuse, emotional abuse, and domestic violence, I started to take my life back.
 A single mother of 3, passed my GED, went onto college, maintained a 4.0, but then I began having these horrible freaky episodes in class, when I was at the store, anywhere, everywhere.
 I thought I was going crazy, having a heart attack, or dying.
 I couldn't breathe.
 I'd get all sweaty.
 My brain would go foggy.
 Everything would get swimmy.
 I felt faint.
 For two years I locked myself in my house afraid to go anywhere.
 I later learned I had severe panic attacks--Post Traumatic Stress Disorder from all the trauma I faced in life.
 For once I was safe, so my mind couldn't deal with letting me go back out into harms way.

 Some memories motivate us to move in the right direction.

 All my children, my new and current husband and even our dogs were abused/bullied in some form.
 They have all been through so much, yet they keep fighting.
 My precious son, Brian, had Asperger's Syndrome and a rare heart condition, fought longer and harder than any of us.
 He was bullied horrifically due to something he could not control.
 He was different, yet I loved everything about all those differences.
 Seeing through Brian's eyes, I could love the bullies, forgive the bullies, and do good for the bullies.
 Because that's how Brian lived, every single day.
 Sadly, Brian passed away from a blood clot in 2010.
 But his passion, love, and undying compassion for others motivates me to keep going and be the change for others.
 Overcoming fear, panic, and Post Traumatic Stress Syndrome isn't easy, but it sure beats the alternative--being locked up in my house--allowing my abusers to hold me hostage.
 Read Family Bios